-The Defragment and Optimize Drives utility in Windows has a long history.
-In the older versions, like Windows 7, it was called Disk Defragmenter.
-Even though it has a new name in Windows 10, the tool is essentially the same, and it performs a critical role in maintaining the health and performance of your system.
-Files get created, changed, and deleted all the time in Windows.
-The result is that the storage space allocated to each file gets messy and the Defragment and Optimize Drives utility is the one that puts the files in better order so that the next time you need them, they are easier to find and open.
+The Defragment and Optimize Drives utility from Windows has a long history.
+It used to be called simply Disk Defragmenter in Windows 7 and Windows 8.
+Even though it has a new name in Windows 10, Disk Defragmenter is essentially the same, and it performs a critical role in maintaining the health and performance of your hard disk drives.
+Files get created, changed, and deleted all the time.
+The result is that the storage space allocated to each file gets messy, and Windows’ Disk Defragmenter is the one app that puts the files in better order to help you find and open them easier the next time you need them.
 This is how to open the Defragment and Optimize Drives app in Windows:

-Defragment and Optimize Drives is available in the Windows 10 Start Menu.
-Click Start, scroll down the list of apps, and open the Windows Administrative Tools folder.
-There you find the Defragment and Optimize Drives shortcut.
+Disk Defragmenter in Windows 10 bears the name Defragment and Optimize Drives, and you can open it from the Start Menu.
+Click or tap on Start, scroll down the list of apps, and open the Windows Administrative Tools folder.
+There, you find the Defragment and Optimize Drives shortcut.

 In Windows 7, open the Start Menu, click All programs and open the System Tools folder where the Disk Defragmenter shortcut is located.

-You can search for the word “defragment” in Windows 10 and Windows 7, and click or tap the “Defragment and Optimize Drives" search result in Windows 10, or Disk Defragmenter in Windows 7.
+You can search for the word “defragment” in Windows 10 and Windows 7, and click or tap the “Defragment and Optimize Drives" search result in Windows 10 or Disk Defragmenter in Windows 7.

-From now on, you can open Defragment and Optimize Drives from the shortcut that you have pinned.
+From now on, you can open Disk Defragmenter in Windows 8.1 using the shortcut you’ve pinned.

-In the drive’s properties window, go to the Tools tab.
-In Windows 10 or Windows 8.1 click or press Optimize.
+In the drive’s Properties window, go to the Tools tab.
+In Windows 10 or Windows 8.1, click or press Optimize.

-In Windows 7 press the button “Defragment now…” to open Disk Defragmenter.
+In Windows 7, press the button “Defragment now…” to open Disk Defragmenter.

-Open Control Panel and search for “defragment".
-Click or tap Defragment and optimize your drives from the search results in Windows 10 or Windows 8.1.
-In Windows 7, click Defragment your hard drive from the search results.
+Open Control Panel and search for “defragment.”
+Click or tap “Defragment and optimize your drives” from the search results in Windows 10 or Windows 8.1.
+In Windows 7, click “Defragment your hard drive” from the search results.